cuappdev/resell-backend/README.md

 ## Running
 To run in a development environment, open two terminal tabs.
-In one, run either `yarn watch` if using yarn, or `npm run watch` otherwise.
-The watch command will watch the TypeScript files for changes and recompile the JavaScript whenever an update occurs.
-In another, run `yarn dev` if using yarn, or `npm run dev` otherwise.
-This will run an instance of `nodemon`, which will watch the JavaScript files for changes and update the running server based on those changes.
+In one, run either `yarn dev` if using yarn, or `npm run dev` otherwise.
+This command will watch the TypeScript files for changes and recompile the JavaScript whenever an update occurs.
+If the compilation succeeds, it will restart the server with the changes applied.